vitaliyarkhanhelski/PhotoStorageWeb/README.md

 # PhotoStorageWeb
+https://photostorage667.herokuapp.com (on Heroku there is version without Spring Security)

 Web Application for adding, storage, downloading, view and deleting photos (png, jpeg, jpg), max 5 mb Spring Security, 2 modes of access: admin and user, different home pages and levels of access, admin can delete photos as well.
 Different access for API
 (pattern dto)